moderndatacompany/dataos.info/docs/resources/lens/working_with_user_groups_and_data_policies.md

 #### **Step 1 Define the Data Masking Function**

-- Include the masking function in the `meta` section of your dimension definition:
+- Include the masking function in the `meta` section of your dimension definition.
+Here we have masked the gender column for the  specific group `dataconsumer` but the same column is not redacted for the users in the default group.
+That means everybody can see the row values of gender column except for the users in `dataconsumer` group.

   ```yaml
   - name: gender